Spin excitations of half-doped bilayer manganites: intermediate phase: Discussion: comparison with experiments, and predictions.

-iii) For bilayer \BCom{Pr}{Ca}{0.9}{Sr}{0.1}~\cite{Johnstone}, we will now present two other possible fits for the INS measurements by Johnstone\cite{Johnstone}, the last one representing the best fit to the experimental results yet, to our knowledge.
+For bilayer \BCom{Pr}{Ca}{0.9}{Sr}{0.1}~\cite{Johnstone}, we will now present two other possible fits for the INS measurements by Johnstone\cite{Johnstone}.
+In particular, the second one presented in figure~\ref{FIG-8-n} is the optimal fit to the experimental results yet obtained, to our knowledge.

-First, in figure~\ref{FIG-16} we present a fit to the magnons measured in \BCom{Pr}{Ca}{0.9}{Sr}{0.1}\cite{Johnstone} which we obtained using our model with $\K\ne 0$ and $\theta=0$.
-Except for the inclusion of $\K$, the coupling magnitudes here used are quite similar to those used by Johnstone \emph{et al.}~\cite{Johnstone}, i.e. the ratios between the couplings are similar, and our fit to the experimental data shown in figure~\ref{FIG-16} is almost indistinguishable from their own fit.
-Nevertheless, the present fit has the advantage that it involves a charge disproportionation ($\delta = 0.5$: thus \Mn{3} and \Mn{4} would be present) within the range proposed by Goodenough~\cite{Goodenough} and most other experiments~\cite{Hill,Mercone}, even without including NNN couplings like $\Ad$ or $\Fc$: as proposed by Senff \emph{et al.}~\cite{Senff}, Ulbrich \emph{et al.}~\cite{Ulbrich} and Johnstone \emph{et al.}~\cite{Johnstone} for their best fits.
-We use $\theta$=0, which is the angle corresponding to the minimum of the classical energy for the intermediate phase, with these parameters.
+First, in figure~\ref{FIG-7-n} we present a fit to the magnons measured in \BCom{Pr}{Ca}{0.9}{Sr}{0.1}~\cite{Johnstone} which we obtained using our model with $\K\ne 0$ and $\theta=0$ (solid line).
+Except for the inclusion of $\K$, the coupling magnitudes here used are quite similar to those used by Johnstone~\emph{et al.}~\cite{Johnstone}, i.e. the ratios between the couplings are similar.
+As is seen, our fit to the experimental data (shown in solid-line in figure~\ref{FIG-7-n}) is almost indistinguishable from their own fit.
+Nevertheless, the present fit has the advantage that it involves a charge disproportionation ($\delta=0.5$: thus \Mn{3} and \Mn{4} would be present) within the range proposed by Goodenough~\cite{Goodenough} and most other experiments~\cite{Hill,Mercone}, even without including NNN couplings like $\Ad$ or $\Fc$, as proposed in Refs.~\cite{Senff,Ulbrich,Johnstone} for their best fits.
+We use $\theta$=0, which is the angle corresponding to the minimum of the classical energy for the intermediate phase, with these parameters, because, as we shown in figure~\ref{FIG-7-n}, when we use the maximun angle to obtain a stable intermediate phase, $\theta=9.4$, the lowest magnon branches differ from experimental magnon data.